-There are eligibility rules for .fr (article L 45-3 of the Postal and Electronic Communication Code).
+There are eligibility rules for .fr (article L.45-3 of the Postal and Electronic Communication Code).

 Any third party can request verification from AFNIC if it has difficulties in contacting the holder of a domain name (through its postal address, telephone number or email) or to contest its eligibility.
-A template is available on the website www.afnic.fr/medias/documents/afnic-formulaireverification-en.pdf.
+A template is available at www.afnic.fr/medias/documents/afnic-formulaire-verification-en.pdf.

 This procedure is intended to regulate the eligibility and contactability of registrants.
-It can also be started by the AFNIC or by a registrar (article 3.2 of the registration rules for French extensions).
+It can also be started by AFNIC or by a registrar (article 3.2 of the registration rules for French extensions).